sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 RECOVERING FROM ERRORS:
 For recoverign from errors there are two aproaches:

  - roll forward
  - roll back

 When the systems detects an error, the *roll forward* recovery takes the system state at that point and corrects it, to be able to move forward. *Roll back* recovery revert the system state back to some earlier correct state (i.e. last checkpoint) and moves forward from there.

 N-VERSION SOFTWARE:
 N-version programming (NVP) or multiversion programming or multiple version dissimilar software, is a method where multiple equivalent functional programs are generated from the same especifications.
-The goal of this methodology is that with this the probability of identical software faulst is greatly reduced.
+The goal of this methodology is that with this the probability of identical software faults is greatly reduced.

 - [] todo: finish this